Mike0Brown/Spect/README.md

 ## Functionality
 The idea of our app is simple.
-When you see a brand you don't know you can scan it and find out which company owns that brand, and if it is publicly traded it's ticker.
-This is usefull for when you see a new product in the store that is getting bought up and you want to buy that companies stock!
+When you see a brand you don't know, you can scan it and find out which company owns that brand, and, if it is publicly traded, it's ticker.
+This should be usefull for when you see a new product in the store that is getting bought up and you want to buy that companies stock!

 ### Scan

-`Simply take a picture of the product you would like to know more about.`
+`Simply take a picture of the product to learn more.
 ![Homepage](/image/scan.png)